Gauravjsh127/openBMCFsp2/openBMC_PSCN/README.md

 # OpenBMCFsp2 #

- To Build PSCN application build via openBMC ADT there are two ways:
+ To Build PSCN application via openBMC there are two ways:
    - Using Docker - No dependency on host system
    - Using Host system